5 Unbelievable Things Epsom Salt Does For Tomato Plants

 Does Epsom salt treat yellowing leaves on tomato plants?

 Possibly.
-A magnesium deficiency can cause yellow tomato leaves.
-If the yellowing leaves are due to a magnesium deficiency, then Epsom salt may help your plants green up.
+A magnesium deficiency can cause yellow tomato leaves with green veins.
+If the yellowing leaves are due to a magnesium deficiency, then Epsom salt may help your plants improve chlorophyll production giving them more green color.
 However, using a balanced organic fertilizer will be more effective.

 Can Epsom salt be used for natural pest control?